Dre Campbell Farm

 Flowering Plants

-Additionally, flowers like asters, zinnias, and daisies attract most bees.
+Additionally, flowers such as asters, zinnias, and daisies are most attractive to bees.
 Other bee-friendly flowers include poppies and foxgloves.

-Also, don’t forget the bright marigolds, which have many garden benefits as well as making a pretty patch of color.
+Also, don’t forget the bright marigolds, which offer many garden benefits in addition to creating a pretty patch of color.

 Where to Buy Seeds